![]() |

 |

-PLACING BIRDS IN RESCUES/SANCTUARIES Planned Parrothood® asks that you support the good rescue facilities who you know take birds in unconditionally with compassion to both the pets and their owners.
+PLACING BIRDS IN SHELTERS Planned Parrothood® asks that you support the good rescue facilities who you know take birds in unconditionally with compassion to both the pets and their owners.
 Not all rescues are created equally.
 Many rescues are strongly associated with animal rights activists who will stop at nothing to have birds confiscated.
 Others are just looking for saleable birds to turn over a quick sale.
 Yet others accept only pets from the wealthy.
 One large rescue facility will not accept birds without fees ranging from $8,000 to $30,000 per bird!
 They refer the rest of the birds to other rescues.
 This is NOT non-profit!
-Some are at their limit and should immediate explain that they can't take anymore in.
+Some are at their limit and should immediately explain that they can't take anymore in.
 The following may help you to avoid some unpleasant experiences.

 A FEW TIPS From our own research:

 RELINQUISHMENT There are many reasons for relinquishment of birds: financial despair, divorce, health, death, etc. Unless you see birds in peril, do not judge the circumstances until you know the reasoning behind placement.
 If you see what you consider abused or neglected birds, first contact their owner to try to help.
 If that doesn't work, then contact a bird breeder, club or society who will discreetly pay a visit to assess the situation.
 Never take it upon yourself to send info to lists without the owner's permission or to report it to the authorities.
 You may then find yourself in the midst of a nasty lawsuit if the situation is unfounded.
 Definitely be involved, but in a compassionate discreet manner.
+Read this article on feather plucking. if your bird is plucked.

 Most rescues are genuine bird loving, caring people.
-It's hard enough to have to give up your pets or even breeder birds, but when malicious acts by animal rights activists are executed, it's counter-productive to their mission statements, the birds, true humane rescues, and can also be extremely harmful or cause death to the owners.
-An undercurrent of pressure to do a media expose is underway, so if you have a rescue horror story to tell, please send to PLANNED PARROTHOOD® with RESCUE STORY in the subject line in CAPS. |
+It's hard enough to have to give up your pets or even breeder birds, but when malicious acts by animal rights activists are executed, it's counter-productive to their mission statements, the birds, true humane rescues, and can also be extremely harmful or cause death to the owners and to the birds themselves.
+An undercurrent of pressure to do a media expose is underway, so if you have a rescue horror story to tell, please send to PLANNED PARROTHOOD® with RESCUE STORY in the subject line in CAPS.
+The ADOPTION form is equally important to those who are adopting a parrot.
+ANTI-BREEDING POLICY Beware those facilities who are opposed to giving birds to breeders.
+They would rather have some unsaleable birds linger in cages by themselves with no attention instead of placing them where they'd have a mate for mutual grooming, flight space, excellent veterinary care, and the best of diets.
+This mentality is cruel.
+All options should be considered.
+Those who vehemently oppose a breeding situation have a "God" complex.
+It is a myth that parrots are so prolific that they contribute to the unwanted population.
+What does contribute are those "keepers" who would rather hoard than place birds properly.
+A rescue with good records should be able to give you stats on the successful turnover of birds that they take in. |